 - Make the peanut sauce: combine all ingredients (except the water and crushed peanuts) and mix well; add a little water at a time until desired consistency is reached; garnish with fresh peanuts.

-- Cook rice noodles according to package instructions, drain, cool, set aside.
+- Cook rice noodles according to package instructions, drain, cool, and set aside.

-- Cook bacon, set aside on paper towels to absorb extra grease.
+- Cook bacon, and set aside on paper towels to absorb extra grease.

 - If using frozen shrimp: defrost under running cold water (about 10 minutes).